Getting started with Wombat

 Without going into too much detail — a blockchain is an internet-based technology that allows you to really own your digital assets and lets you transact with those assets in a secure way.
-Wombat is not a blockchain itself and we don’t run a blockchain, but Wombat gives you access to multiple blockchains, namely Ethereum, EOS, WAX and Telos.
+Wombat is not a blockchain itself and we don’t run a blockchain, but Wombat gives you access to multiple blockchains, namely Ethereum and other ERC20 chains, EOS, WAX and Telos.

 What are NFTs?

 ‘NFT’ stands for ‘non-fungible token’ and describes a type of assets different from crypto coins or tokens.
 Just like them, it is powered by a blockchain — the only difference is that it is provably unique.

 Think about it that way — when you spend Bitcoins, it’s no matter to you whether you spend the coins you got two weeks ago or a month ago because you’re essentially handling a balance, numbers of the same thing.
 However, when you transfer or sell an NFT, it does make a difference which one you pick, even if they belong to the same series.